WatDuhHekBro/VelsarborEnglish/README.md

 - Cibon: Pronounced with a hard C, so basically "Key-bon".
 The stress is on the first syllable.
 - All J's are pronounced as Y's, because German.

+# Videos
+I have a playlist of update videos in case you want to watch it instead of playing it, [here](https://www.youtube.com/playlist?list=PLT800wgkhxolwCulnS8bWs9LVEPnssTgy).

 # Dev Section Below
 AFAIK, the people who previously worked on translations never published their progress, and it seems like they haven't worked on it since.